sarafen/charlie/README.md

 * General File naming scheme and Reorg.
 * Proper Extension Handling OR all out removal.
 * Handle Loops as part of config file rather than array in loops.inc.
+* Establish a standard documentation format and general file format throughout the App.

 ## Done